MrMidnight7331/mrmidnight7331.github.io/README.md

 - make username and socials in a config file
 - tilting card that follows the mouse pointer
 - light and dark mode intigration - cookie
-- better config file for api key and wallet address (more hidden)
+- better config file for wallet address
 - make another github repo to host a public version of the webapp
+- api in git secret